Octagon-simon/Octagon-simon/README.md

-- 👋 Hi, I’m Simon Ugorji @Octagon
+- 👋 Hi, I’m Simon Ugorji
 - 👀 I’m interested in ...
-Internet, Technologies, Computers most importantly, PROGRAMMING.
+Technical writing & Backend Development.
 - 🌱 I’m currently learning ...
-Web Ap Development.
+JavaScript for backend (NodeJS).
-- 💞️ I’m looking to collaborate on ...
-SchoolMug, GMAS, octaValidate, oshare
+- 💞️ I’m looking to collaborate on my side projects.
-- 📫 How to reach me ... send a mail to Ugorji757@gmail.com and I will be intouch.
+- 📫 How to reach me ... send a mail to Ugorji757@gmail.com or send me a DM on twitter and I will be in touch.